n1

 all of the indigenous palms in the Grand Canyon State (a smaller

-number of additional palms exist in other parts of Palm Canyon).
+number of additional palms exist in other parts of the Kofa Mts.).